Skip to the main content

 • Certification Not Regulated

 Certification is not required as there is currently no legislation regulating this occupation.
-However, the following voluntary certifications are available from the Federation of Canadian Electrolysis Associations (FCEA):
+However, the FCEA offers voluntary certifications as a certified Canadian electrologist (CCE) and a certified professional electrologist (CPE).

 To learn more about electrolysis in Alberta, contact the Electrolysis Society of Alberta (ESA).